-The University is established by Royal Charter that is approved by Her Majesty the Queen.
+The University is established by Royal Charter that is approved by His Majesty the King.
 The Royal Charter has several stipulations, including to establish the Court, the Senate and the posts of senior officers of the University: the Principal, Vice-Principal and Secretary.

 The other governing document is the Statutes, which prescribes in greater detail the governance requirements.